Two of the most important types of tools technology can offer to businesses include CRMs like Salesforce and ERPs (Enterprise Resource Planning).

 A CRM (Customer Relationship Management) is a platform for handling all your company’s communication and relationships with clients and future clients.
 In a nutshell: a CRM system strengthens business ties, increases client connectivity, streamlines operations, and boosts profitability.

-On the other hand, an ERP is a software that contains applications that automate production, accounting, sales quoting, and more.
+On the other hand, an ERP is software that contains applications that automate production, accounting, sales quoting, and more.
 Both tools don’t need to operate independently.
 They can work together.

 In this article, we’ll show you why ERP integration is key to running a successful business.